 How much could this cost?

-As a general rule, the successful party may demand the court to hold the defeated party liable for the payment of the court fees as well as for part of its legal costs.
-Court fees in Finland are very modest: up to 200 EUR, depending on the debt capital.
+Generally, the successful party may ask the court to hold the defeated party liable for court fees and part of its legal costs.
+Court fees in Finland are very modest: up to EUR 200, depending on the debt amount.

-Contingent fees whereby the legal professionals are entitled to receive a percentage on the final award are illegal in Finland.
+Contingency fees, where legal professionals are entitled to receive a percentage of the final award, are illegal in Finland.

 Alternatives to legal action